hwaet/UnityProjectCloner/README.md

+# Recent news!
+11/2022
+The 2022 unite presentation has shown progress on unity's multiplayer abilities, including a built-in process that seems to mimic this approach but in an even better way!
+That would be rad.
+Upon its release, this repository may become redundant.

 ![cloner](https://user-images.githubusercontent.com/30280876/48310703-37780100-e561-11e8-8319-0ecbaeb8c8e4.gif)
 # UnityProjectCloner
 A tool to let the user quickly duplicate their unity project *without copying all the assets*, for multiplayer testing